They Shook Hands : Year One

 "That doesn't seem very fair," Harry commented.
 "To judge a whole house by the example of a few people?"

 Draco turned to Harry and looked at him for a few seconds.
 Finally, he said, "You understand.
 No, it's not fair.
-I think it all comes from them being jealous."
+I think it all comes from them being jealous.
+Slytherin really is the best.
+They've got a terrific Quidditch team and often take the cup.
+They're also strong contenders for the House Cup every year."

-As Draco talked about why the other houses were jealous of Slytherin, they'd won the House and Quidditch Cups every year for the last six years, Harry was feeling very happy.
+Harry was feeling very happy.
 It was only his first day in an exciting new world, and he'd already made a friend his own age.
 Draco wasn't acting at all like the people in the Leaky Cauldron had and seemed to genuinely like him.
-It was a new experience for Harry and he hoped it would last.
+It was a new experience for Harry, and he hoped it would last.